—Annie Gottlieb

 Respect.
 A value forever immortalized in the lyrics and music of the late great Aretha Franklin is one of the most important values in a civil society.
 It is necessary for productive public discourse, private and workplace interactions, political debates and community protests.
 What should be the basic ingredient of all of our relationships is the thing that is most lacking in a lot of what we see displayed on television, at rallies, and in the workplace.
 We lack respect for different views and people who disagree with us.

+Our leaders are tasked with changing this and not being complicit in encouraging the negative behaviors that are destroying our society.
 As a leader, you are required to set a tone of respect for everyone in the organization.
 There is never a good reason to disrespect someone no matter what they have or may have done.

 Senior leaders must set the tone for respectful interactions and discourse.
 Respect must also be an organizational behavior that is highly valued and demonstrated by managers and employees.
 Things don’t just happen, people make them happen.
 Good values don’t just happen in an organization, good people create environments where good values are both demonstrated and practiced.